 Kraken is respected for its transparency and continual effort to prove that crypto platforms are far from high-risk marketplaces that one should avoid.
 A major part of this process is educating not only the mainstream audience but also the big players (governments, financial institutions, and regulators) on the potential of the blockchain ecosystem.
 In 2020, Powell was added to the list of “Most Influential People for 2020” by CoinDesk, a leading online crypto magazine.

-Kraken is an altcoin exchange, meaning it supports a variety of crypto assets, not only the most popular regular cryptocurrencies but also stablecoins, DeFi tokens, and other newly-developed assets.
+Kraken is an altcoin exchange, meaning it supports a range of cryptocurrencies such as Polkadot, Solana, and XLM, not only the most popular regular cryptocurrencies but also stablecoins, DeFi tokens, and other newly-developed assets.
 This also means that Kraken offers hundreds of trading pairs (against crypto and fiat currencies) and keeps increasing their number as its services expand across new markets.

 For instance, Kraken has recently added 26 trading pairs, so that over 14 new assets are now available to Australian and UK traders, against Australian Dollars (AUD) and Pound Sterling (GBP) respectively.